 I am a proud cosponsor of and voted for H.R.
 7, the No Taxpayer Funding for Abortion and Abortion Insurance Full Disclosure Act, which provides a cohesive framework for prohibiting government funding for abortion, when it passed the House of Representatives by a vote of 238 to 183 on January 24, 2017.
 This important legislation closes any loopholes that could allow Obamacare to cover abortion services while Congress works with President Trump to repeal it.
 H.R.
 7 would provide the necessary protections for innocent life as well as protecting the conscience rights of thousands of health care professionals who choose not to provide abortion services.
 Most importantly, this legislation again codifies that no taxpayer dollars should ever be used to pay for abortions.

-In addition, I am also a cosponsor of H.R.
-36, the Pain-Capable Unborn Child Protection Act, which would prohibit abortions from being performed on any unborn child twenty weeks or more into development, with exceptions for the mother’s safety and instances of rape or incest.
+In addition, I am also a cosponsor of and voted for H.R.
+36, the Pain-Capable Unborn Child Protection Act, when it passed the House on October 4, 2017.
+This bill would prohibit abortions from being performed on any unborn child twenty weeks or more into development, with exceptions for the mother’s safety and instances of rape or incest.
 I have seen firsthand that after twenty weeks of development, babies have fingers, toes and some even begin to hiccup.
 They have developed nerve centers for their senses, meaning they can hear, taste, smell, see, and most importantly feel.